-

 March 6, 2025

-2025.03.06 - Reported: Trump Administration Prepares to Revive and Expand Travel Bans - NYT
+2025.03.06 Reported: Trump Administration Prepares to Revive and Expand Travel Bans - New York Times

-The New York Times reports that the Trump administration is planning to implement a travel ban that could prevent individuals from certain countries from entering the U.S. A draft of the new ban purportedly contains a list of the same countries included in Trump's previous travel ban from his first term, as well as Afghanistan and possibly Pakistan.
+The New York Times reports that the Trump administration is planning to implement a travel ban that could prevent entry of individuals from certain countries.
+A draft version purportedly contains a list of the same countries included in Trump's previous travel ban from 2017, as well as Afghanistan and possibly Pakistan.

 The ban purportedly "tiers" countries under a red, orange, and yellow scheme.
-Nationals from countries on the red list would be completely barred; orange list countries would have "access" to the U.S. curtailed; and yellow list countries "would be given 60 days to change some perceived deficiencies" in their security vetting or risk being added to the other two lists.
+Nationals red-list countries would be completely barred; orange-list countries would have "access" curtailed; and yellow-list countries "would be given 60 days to change some perceived deficiencies" in their security vetting or risk being added to another list.

 View Document -